sydney-archon/pymol-scripts/README.md

 # pymol-scripts
 Scripts to be used for pymol configuration.
+Includes archon color presets, cage symmetry generation, other utilities for visualization.

 ## How to use
 Download as zip.
 Place `cage_interface_viewer.pml` in same directory as `pymol` folder containing pymol installation.